Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_1.md

 }
 ```

-We now have the contract which we can call target functions on deployed!
-This completes step 1 of 2 and now we can run the fuzzer!
+We now have the contract which we can call target functions on deployed and we can now run the fuzzer!

 ### Aside: How We Can Reuse Tests